Gateway_horizontal_notag_reversed

 Dean to the Faculty | Professor of New Testament Studies

 Alexander E. Stewart’s research focuses broadly on understanding early Christianity within its historical context.
 He is currently studying the rhetorical function of divine judgment in Greco-Roman moral philosophy, diasporic Jewish authors of the Second Temple period, and the material culture of the ancient Mediterranean world.
 Future research projects will explore 2 Peter.
-Past published studies have focused on rhetorical and argumentation analysis of Revelation, the rhetorical function of fear, confidence, and hope in Revelation and 1 Peter, interdisciplinary research on fear appeals with particular attention to the Extended Parallel Process Model, the ethics of fear appeals in biblical argumentation, the use of ekprhasis in biblical persuasive contexts, the use of the argumentum ad baculum in biblical rhetoric, the structure of the Olivet Discourse, source and redaction criticism of the Gospel infancy narratives, the use of Psalm 110:1 in the New Testament, numismatics and New Testament interpretation, early Christian hermeneutics, messianic expectation in Second Temple Judaism, 4 Ezra, the relationship of inaugurated eschatology to inaugurated soteriology in 1 Peter and Hebrews, and the question of soteriological synergism in James.
+Past published studies have focused on rhetorical and argumentation analysis of Revelation, the rhetorical function of fear, confidence, and hope in Revelation and 1 Peter, interdisciplinary research on fear appeals with particular attention to the Extended Parallel Process Model, the ethics of fear appeals in biblical argumentation, the use of ekphrasis in biblical persuasive contexts, the use of the argumentum ad baculum in biblical rhetoric, the structure of the Olivet Discourse, source and redaction criticism of the Gospel infancy narratives, the use of Psalm 110:1 in the New Testament, numismatics and New Testament interpretation, early Christian hermeneutics, messianic expectation in Second Temple Judaism, 4 Ezra, the relationship of inaugurated eschatology to inaugurated soteriology in 1 Peter and Hebrews, and the question of soteriological synergism in James.

 John Taylor